Paul O'Grady: 1998–2003: Blankety Blank, travel shows, and Eyes Down

-Tired of appearing as Lily, O'Grady decided to try to make a career for himself out of drag.
+Tired of appearing as Lily, O'Grady decided to try to make a career for himself outside of drag.
 He appeared as himself in an advert campaign for Double Two shirt-makers, before pitching a six-part travelogue series to ITV, who agreed to part-fund it.
 The project resulted in Paul O'Grady's Orient, for which he travelled throughout East and Southeast Asia.
 Although poorly received by the tabloid press, it achieved good ratings, and ITV commissioned a second series, Paul O'Grady's America, in which he visited various U.S. cities.
 Again it received poor tabloid reviews.
-O'Grady suffered a bout of clinical depression, but recovered in time to perform alongside Cilla Black and Barbara Windsor in a burlesque rendition of "You Gotta Have a Gimmick" at the 2001 Royal Variety Performance; the televised event attracted 11.5 million viewers.
-In April 2002, he had a heart attack, which doctors attributed to a combination of a congenital family heart problems with stress, heavy smoking, and caffeine.
+O'Grady suffered a bout of clinical depression, but recovered in time to perform alongside Cilla Black and Barbara Windsor in a burlesque rendition of "You Gotta Get a Gimmick" at the 2001 Royal Variety Performance; the televised event attracted 11.5 million viewers.

+In April 2002, O'Grady had a heart attack, which doctors attributed to a combination of a congenital family heart problems with stress, heavy smoking, and caffeine.
 His recovery meant missing the Heritage Foundation Awards ceremony, where he was awarded television personality of the year award.
 Returning to work, he appeared as the Child Catcher in a twelve-week run of the musical Chitty Chitty Bang Bang at the London Palladium, receiving good reviews.
 He followed this with a Christmas season as the Wicked Queen in the pantomime Snow White at Manchester Opera House.

 In 2003, O'Grady appeared in Celebrity Driving School, a BBC Comic Relief show in which he learned to drive, alongside Nadia Sawalha and Jade Goody.
 One of his tantrums on the shows was nominated for a Best Television Moment of the Year Award.
 Although turning down most offers to appear in a sitcom, he agreed to play the manager of a Merseyside bingo hall in the BBC series Eyes Down, commenting: "He's an evil, twisted man who hates everything that moves.
 Not exactly a challenge for me".
 Screened in the prime Friday night slot, the show was popular with viewers, if not reviewers, and was renewed for a second series in 2004.
 The BBC were also planning on reviving The Generation Game; O'Grady presented two pilot episodes in late 2003 but left the project, unhappy with the result.
 O'Grady ended 2003 in pantomime at the Bristol Hippodrome.